NGirchev/fsm/README.md

 # FSM
 This small library contains several implementations for common use cases.
-- `ru.girchev.fsm.impl.extended.ExFsm` - a simple fsm that has a status, and it changes the status by events.
+- `io.github.ngirchev.fsm.impl.extended.ExFsm` - a simple fsm that has a status, and it changes the status by events.
 Has state.
-- `ru.girchev.fsm.impl.extended.ExDomainFsm` - if you have some domain with a status, and you want to change this status using events.
+- `io.github.ngirchev.fsm.impl.extended.ExDomainFsm` - if you have some domain with a status, and you want to change this status using events.
 Has no own state.

-You can also use the `ru.girchev.fsm.impl` package with basic implementations.
+You can also use the `io.github.ngirchev.fsm.impl` package with basic implementations.

 ## How to use examples
 ### We have these initial data: